 Constant stirring ensures that the chocolate closest to the bottom of the dish does not burn.
 Your goal is velvety-smooth chocolate.

 Once the chocolate is melted and smooth, remove it from the heat immediately.
 You must move quickly here because you cannot let the chocolate harden, which will happen if you allow it to sit for awhile untouched.

 Next, pick up your washed strawberries by their stems.
 Dip them in the chocolate, twisting in a circle as you remove them to ensure that the chocolate coats all the way around the strawberry.
 Lay the dipped strawberries on a large plate or dish lined with wax paper.

-- Wash and dry your strawberries thoroughly with a paper towel.
-The chocolate won't stick if they are wet.
-Put aside.
+Wash the strawberries and thoroughly dry them with a paper towel.
+The chocolate won't stick to the strawberries if they are wet.
+Put the strawberries aside.

-- Using a double boiler, melt the chocolate until it smooth and velvety, stirring constantly.
+Using a double boiler (or see blog post for alternative), melt the chocolate until it's smooth and velvety, stirring constantly.
 Immediately remove the chocolate from the double boiler.

-- Pick the strawberries up from their stems and dip them in the melted chocolate, twisting as you remove to ensure the chocolate coats all sides.
+Pick the strawberries up by their stems and dip them in the melted chocolate, twisting as you remove them to ensure the chocolate coats all sides.
 Place the dipped strawberries on a large plate lined with wax paper.
 Allow the strawberries to cool and harden for 30 minutes.
 Store in the refrigerator.